 Like when you’ve been in an argument, you think you’re rational but you hear yourself delivering your request in an uncharacteristically high toned voice.
 You use words that are reminiscent of a small child.
 Again, your wounded inner child.

 You might have experienced this with colleagues as well.
 Want to ask for a raise or more recognition in a meeting?
-Use your wounded inner child voice and watch your request go on deaf ears.
+Use your wounded inner child voice and watch your request fall on deaf ears.

 There is a different way to shift out of this form of communication.
 You can reclaim your voice after it’s been shut down.
 The secret?